MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-uninstall.md

   + On SUSE: `zypper search \*microsoft-r\*`

 2. Get package version information.
-On a 9.2.1 installation, you should see about 16 packages.
+On a 9.2.1 installation, you should see about [16 packages](#installed-packages).
 Since multiple major versions can coexist, the package list could be much longer.
 Given a list of packages, you can get verbose version information for particular packages in the list.
 The following examples are for Microsoft R Open version 3.4.1:

   + On RHEL: `rpm -qi microsoft-r-open-mro-3.4.1`
   + On Ubuntu: `dpkg --status microsoft-r-open-mro-3.4.1`
   + On SUSE: `zypper info microsoft-r-open-mro-3.4.1`

-## How to uninstall 9.x
+## How to uninstall 9.2.1

 1. On any node, uninstall Microsoft R Open (MRO) and remove any dependent packages used only by MRO.
 Most packages are uninstalled with MRO, including Microsoft R Server.